-UFF INSURANCE DEDUCTION
+ARTICLE 12 UFF INSURANCE DEDUCTION

-programs and deductions will meet requirements of Board rules and regulations and applicable law.
+The University agrees to provide one payroll deduction per employee per pay period for the UFF voluntary economic services programs.
+It is understood that all such programs and deductions will meet requirements of Board rules and regulations and applicable law.
 The UFF shall provide the University with a written report by July 31 of each year regarding any program requiring payroll deduction.
 This report shall include the name of the common remitter company, a list of the provider companies that are to receive remittances, the appropriate contact people for the common remitter and associated provider companies, and addresses and phone numbers.

-PAYROLL DEDUCTION
+ARTICLE 13 PAYROLL DEDUCTION